learn-co-curriculum/phase-1-practice-toy-tale/README.md

 ## Add a New Toy

-* When a submits the toy form, a `POST` request is sent to `http://localhost:3000/toys` and the new toy is added to Andy's Toy Collection.
+* When a user submits the toy form, a `POST` request is sent to `http://localhost:3000/toys` and the new toy is added to Andy's Toy Collection.
 * The toy should conditionally render to the page.
 * In order to send a POST request via Fetch, give the Fetch a second argument of an object.
 This object should specify the method as `POST` and also provide the appropriate headers and the JSON-ified data for the request.
 If your request isn't working, make sure your header and keys match the documentation.